-Consumer Reports regularly evaluates appliances on a range of quality issues, including reliability, and offers sage advice on the pros and cons of configurations, designs, features, and options.
+While shopping, you’ll encounter a nearly endless array of models with a gazillion features—so many that we won’t try to advise on them all.
+Consumer Reports excels at this type of buying advice, regularly evaluating appliances for quality issues including reliability, and offers great advice on the pros and cons of configurations, designs, features, and options.

-Salespeople can also be fantastic sources of buying advice—but only at stores that employ knowledgeable, helpful staff.
-Unfortunately, as our Ratings Tables report, this is an aspect of service for which many stores—particularly big national and local chains—rated low on our consumer surveys.
-But our Ratings Tables also reveal local stores with personnel who offer fantastic buying advice: some of the listed retailers were rated “superior” for advice by at least 80 percent of their surveyed customers.
-Click here for more information on our customer survey and other research methods.
+Salespeople can also be fantastic sources of buying advice—but only at stores that employ knowledgeable, helpful ones.
+Unfortunately, as our Ratings Tables report, this is an aspect of service for which many stores—particularly chains—rated low on our surveys of local consumers.
+(We primarily survey Checkbook and Consumer Reports subscribers, plus other randomly selected individuals; click here for more information on our customer survey and other research methods.)

-Unlike buying most other big-ticket items, a lot can go wrong with appliance purchases.
-If your fancy new camera doesn’t work, you can just return it and get a replacement.
+Purchasing a major appliance, unlike most other big-ticket items, can go majorly wrong.
+If your fancy new camera doesn’t work, you can return it and get a replacement.
 But you can’t easily tote your new defective refrigerator back to the store, plus most consumers need help with delivery and installation.
-Unfortunately, the customer reviews we receive from surveyed appliance purchasers indicate that delivery and installation are the most problematic parts of many transactions.
+Unfortunately, the customer reviews we receive from surveyed appliance purchasers indicate delivery and installation are the most problematic parts of many transactions.
 Delivery crews too often damage floors and doorways, and workers frequently cause water damage and even floods by improperly installing dishwashers and clothes washers.
-Screw-ups in the installation of gas appliances are common and nerve-wracking.
+Screw-ups installing gas appliances are common and nerve-wracking.

 Fortunately, some area stores do have competent installers.
 And aside from relying on a store’s employees—or, more commonly, its subcontractors—for installation, you have other options for getting the work done.

 Another option is to install the appliance yourself.
-While some stores fold installation costs into their listed appliance prices or delivery fees, most charge extra.
-And even stores that charge a single package price normally offer a discount if they handle installation.
+While some stores fold installation costs into appliance prices or delivery fees, most charge extra.
+And even stores that charge a single package price normally offer a discount if someone else handles the installation.

-If you’re thinking about going it alone, be aware that not all appliances are created equal.
+If you’re thinking about going it alone, know that not all appliances are easy to install.
 For some, there’s very little to do.
-After you’ve wrestled in a several-hundred-pound refrigerator, it’s easy enough to plug it in and connect a water supply line for the icemaker.
-Ditto for an electric clothes dryer connected to a functioning circuit; connect the cord and it’s ready to roll.
+After you’ve wrestled in a several-hundred-pound refrigerator, it’s easy enough to plug it in and hook up the water line for the icemaker.
+Ditto for an electric clothes dryer hitched to a functioning circuit; connect the cord and it’s ready to roll.
 But installing a dishwasher or a washing machine can be fairly complicated, even if you’re reasonably handy.

-Most consumers do opt to pay appliance stores to take care of delivery and installation.
-If you go this route, make sure you understand exactly what stores will and won’t do.
-Some won’t touch gas lines; others won’t hook up water supply or discharge lines, meaning you’ll have to hire a plumber to perform those tasks.
+Most consumers opt to pay appliance stores to do delivery and installation.
+But if you do this, make sure you understand exactly what stores will and won’t do.
+Some won’t touch gas lines; others won’t hook up water supply or discharge lines, meaning you’ll have to hire a plumber.

-If you aren’t relying on a remodeling contractor to manage delivery and install the appliance, you’re better off finding a store that employs reliable installers and have it do the installation, rather than separately hiring a plumber to do the job.
-That way you get to deal with a single company responsible for providing the appliance, delivering it, installing it, and hauling away your old unit.
-You save time (by not waiting around for a store to deliver and then for a plumber to show up), and if something goes wrong you won’t have to referee a store-vs.-plumber dispute over who screwed up.
+If you aren’t relying on a remodeling contractor to manage delivery and install the appliance, you’re better off finding a store that employs reliable installers and have it do the job, rather than separately hiring a plumber.
+Then you get to deal with a single company responsible for providing the appliance, delivering it, installing it, and hauling away your old unit.
+You save time (by not waiting around for a store to deliver, and then for a plumber to show up), and if something goes wrong you won’t have to referee a store-vs.-plumber dispute over who screwed up.

-The ratings shown on our Ratings Tables for our survey questions on promptness, reliability, and overall quality will help you identify stores that deliver on time and make things right when there’s a problem.
+The customer feedback shown on our Ratings Tables for our survey questions on promptness, reliability, and overall quality will help you identify stores that deliver on time and make things right when there’s a problem.